April 1899, 7 Hawthorn Street, Dayton, Ohio

 “Ok, but how could we possibly know?”

 Wilbur looked patiently at his little brother.
-“You know, we cannot know.
-We can only make assumptions.
+“You know, we cannot know, and we can only make assumptions.
 I propose we do a WSJF with those relative numbers.
 At least it will, in a short time, help us to become more aligned.
 Besides, I think it is rather fun.”

 “Yep, agree.
 WSJF is much better than the fighting we used to do when we were kids.
 But you need to help me out a bit; the model is still not clear to me.”

 “Ok, I think User and Time value is pretty straightforward, and it will certainly take some time before customers are queueing up for our services.
-So, let us focus on Uncertainty reduction and Job size, which is obviously what we are after right now.
-For us, nothing is more than the value of learning.”
+So, let us focus on Uncertainty reduction and Job size, which we are after right now.
+For us, nothing is more important than the value of learning.”

 “You have to listen, Orville,” Wilbur said using his harsh voice.
 “I said, “Uncertainty reduction!”
 It means we will give a higher score to work that provides the most knowledge.
 The knowledge that will reduce any important uncertainty for our business.
 The job size is the time it will take to deliver whatever provides that knowledge.”